lmhale99/iprPy/iprPy/calculation/isolated_atom/README.md

 **Lucas M. Hale**, [lucas.hale@nist.gov](mailto:lucas.hale@nist.gov?Subject=ipr-demo), *Materials Science and Engineering Division, NIST*.

-Description updated: 2019-12-05

 ## Introduction

-The isolated_atom calculation style evaluates the energy of a single isolated atom of each element type associated with an iteratomic potential.
-This value is important for correctly computing the cohesive energy of a crystal with some interatomic potentials, and can serve as a simple test if a potential implementation works with a given version of LAMMPS.
+The isolated_atom calculation style evaluates the base energies of all atomic models associated with an interatomic potential.
+For some potentials, the isolated energy values are necessary to properly compute the cohesive energy of crystal structures.
+This also provides a simple test whether a potential implementation is compatible with a version of LAMMPS.

 ### Version notes

+- 2020-09-22: Notebook first added.

 ### Additional dependencies

 ### Disclaimers

 - [NIST disclaimers](http://www.nist.gov/public_affairs/disclaimer.cfm)
+- Some potentials have two cutoffs with atomic energies outside the first being the "isolated" energy while outside the second have zero energy.
+The first isolated energy values for those potentials can be found using the diatom_scan calculation instead.